ZezeAli/AVC-Team-3/README.md

 # Task List for Week 3

-** Please add yur personal tasks guys** Progress report due at the end of week 3 and our goals are to have quad one and two completed
+** Please add your personal tasks guys** Progress report due at the end of week 3 (Monday 22nd) and our goals are to have quad one and two completed

 --as outline from our team plan